The following tips are for tennis coaches to connect with their students, gain their respect, and, as a result, get more clients:

 1) Do not wear sunglasses when meeting your students for the first time or greeting them as they come to your classes.
 They should be able to see your eyes.
 You’ll make a good connection with them.

-IF you wear sunglasses, as they approach you, taking them off shows that you care for them.
+IF you wear sunglasses, taking them off as they approach you shows that you care for them.

 2) Have a positive attitude.

-Your students should not have to know that your newborn baby was keeping you up all night and you could not get any sleep (like it happened to me).
+Your students should not have to know that you could not get any sleep last night from your newborn baby keeping you up (like it happened to me).
 Even if you had a tough previous lesson with another client, you should reset and put on a smiling face for the next student or class.

 Keep it positive and show that you are excited to see them every time.